 If you're not feeling as motivated as you once were, it might be a sign that you need to re-evaluate your goals.
-Perhaps something has changed in your life and you're just not feeling it anymore—which is perfectly fine.
+Perhaps something has changed in your life, and you're just not feeling it anymore—which is perfectly fine.
 Plenty of people change their minds about their goals, and it's an avenue worth exploring, especially if you can't nail down a compelling why.

-So if you find that your goals don't excite you as much anymore, re-create a list of savings goals and re-prioritize.
-You might find that you need to switch your focus to something else, and that's fine.
+If you find that your goals don't excite you as much anymore, re-create a list of savings goals and re-prioritize.
+You might find that you need to switch your focus to something else, and that's okay.
 You can always take the savings you've already accrued and put it toward another goal.